 Some commentators on hybrid work, such as Jack Kelly at Forbes (see The Unintended Consequences Of The Hybrid-Work Model) suggest that people who want to succeed more than their home-oriented colleagues should go to work so they can get noticed, volunteer for urgent tasks, and suck up to leadership.
 I’m appalled by this suggestion, even if it proves correct.
 It is exactly the kind of suggestion that keeps poor management practices in place for those working in offices and for those working remotely.
 It suggests that the office offers better opportunities overall—that the office is the right choice for those who want career success.

 Hybrid work calls upon different skills.
-I have found, for instance, those who can write well succeed in hybrid work situations because content—ideas expressed well—make them more visible.
+I have found, for instance, that those who can write well succeed in hybrid work situations because content—ideas expressed well—make them more visible.
 Unlike hallway conversations, writing allows for a deeper exploration and richer articulation.
 Substance over surface.
 As an analyst, my work biases me toward writing, but it has proven time and again, even early in my career, often more important to advancement than my coding skills.

 Change engenders fear.
-Moving from a primarily office-based environment to a permanently hybrid organization will change many things about a manager’s role, what work gets emphasized, which jettisoned.
+Moving from a primarily office-based environment to a permanent hybrid organization will change many things about a manager’s role, such as what work gets emphasized and which is jettisoned.
 The noise and bustle of the office will give way to the distributed pings and momentary connections of a workforce empowered, trusted, and perhaps autonomous.
 Not everyone will succeed in the adjustment.
-Managers will retain the traditional role of figuring out which of their peers, and their staff, are best suited to the reality of the moment.
-Those who can’t adjust will disappear or realign including businesses, managers, and workers.
+Managers will retain the traditional role of figuring out which of their peers and their staff are best suited to the reality of the moment.
+Those who can’t adjust will disappear or realign, including businesses, managers, and workers.
 The pandemic has not yet finished rearranging the deckchairs on the ships adrift in its turbulent seas.

 1. Real planning